 Sweet syrupy roasted strawberries served over thick, rich dairy free vanilla bean cream.
-Extravagantly delicious but so easy to make!
+These Vegan Strawberries and Cream are extravagantly delicious but so easy to make!

 If you have never roasted strawberries before then you need to go do it now!